Bedwetting (Nocturnal Enuresis)

 - Bladder problems.
 In some people with enuresis, too many muscle spasms can prevent the bladder from holding a normal amount of pee.
 Some teens and adults also have relatively small bladders that can't hold a lot of urine.

 - Genetics.
 Teens with enuresis often have a parent who had the same problem at about the same age.
 Scientists have identified specific genes that cause enuresis.

 - Sleep problems.
 Some teens may sleep so deeply that they don't wake up when they need to pee.

 - Medical conditions.
 Medical conditions that can trigger secondary enuresis include diabetes, urinary tract abnormalities (problems with the structure of a person's urinary tract), constipation, and urinary tract infections (UTIs).
-Spinal cord trauma, such as severe stretching of the spinal cord resulting from a fall, sports injury, auto accident, or other event may also play a role in enuresis, although this is rare.

 Doctors don't know exactly why, but more than twice as many guys as girls have enuresis.
 It is often seen in combination with ADHD.